Wait. Don't leave yet ✋

 Notion Pricing

-• The Free plan allows unlimited pages for individuals but limits file uploads to 5MB and only keeps 7 days of page history
+• The free plan limits file uploads to 5MB and only keeps 7 days of page history

 • Students and educators can get the Plus plan for free with a school email

-• Full Notion AI features are only included in Business and Enterprise plans
+• Full Notion AI is only available on Business and Enterprise plans, free and Plus only get a trial

 Best Use Cases for Notion

-• Team Wikis and Documentation: Keep company knowledge in one searchable place
+• Team Wikis and Documentation: Keep everything your team needs in one searchable place.
+I use this for internal guides and SOPs.

-• Client Portals: Share updates and deliverables through public or private pages
+• Client Portals: Share updates and deliverables through public or private Notion pages.

 Microsoft OneNote: A Complete Overview